yuygfgg/easy_musiclib/README.md

 - webui : ~ 2024.10.07
 - mobile app : ~ 2025

-The project will continue until I find another music library that handles muitiple artist  and muiti-disc albums correctly
+The project will continue unless I find another music library server that handles muitiple artist  and muiti-disc albums correctly.

 Documents are currently only in Chinese.
 They are all ChatGPT generated, so you can generate your own in other languages.